tejasae-afk/LLM4ChipDesign/HW1_ChipChat/README.md

 # LLM4ChipDesign
-ChipChat Tutorial Assignment
-# ChipChat Tutorial Assignment
+## ChipChat Tutorial Assignment

 This repository contains my complete submission for the **ChipChat Tutorial Assignment** in the course **LLM4ChipDesign**.
-The goal of this assignment was to explore how large language models (LLMs) can be used to assist with Verilog RTL generation, and to understand their limitations through verification and debugging.
+The purpose of this assignment is to explore how large language models (LLMs) can assist with Verilog RTL generation, and to understand their limitations through simulation, verification, and debugging.

-Rather than treating the LLM as a black box that always produces correct code, this assignment focuses on prompt engineering, cleaning up generated RTL, running simulations, and iteratively fixing real bugs when things go wrong.
+Rather than assuming that LLM-generated RTL is always correct, this assignment emphasizes prompt engineering, manual cleanup of generated code, verification using testbenches, and iterative debugging based on simulation results.

 ---

-## What’s in this repo
+## Repository Structure

 ```text
 .